-We encourage all visitors to have as little negative impact on the cultures and environments they visit as possible.
-Sustainable tourism is a complex issue and we are always keen to share ideas and thinking with our customers, so do email us with your thoughts.
+We encourage all visitors to have as little negative impact on the cultures and environments on their Madagascar holiday as possible.
+Sustainable tourism is a complex subject and we are always keen to share ideas and thinking with our customers, so do email us with your thoughts.
 These are some simple ideas on how we think visitors can make a positive difference on a Madagascar holiday.

 Keep all litter in your possession until you find suitable disposal facilities.
 Dispose of cigarettes and matches with care: much of Madagascar is dry for most of the year and fires can devastate the fragile ecosystems.

 Keep to the trails in the forests to minimise the disturbance to wildlife.
-Do not harass wildlife and try to discourage forest guides from this practice, which unfortunately can happens at certain sites.
+Do not harass wildlife and try to discourage forest guides from this practice, which unfortunately still does happen at certain sites.

 Conservation & pollution

-Try to use environmentally friendly toiletries and to do so sparingly to minimise the pollution of local water supplies.
+Try to use environmentally friendly/ biodegradable toiletries and to do so sparingly, to minimise the pollution of local water supplies.
 Switch off lights, fans and air conditioners when leaving your room.

 Please avoid squandering water.
 Be aware of whether there are water shortages in the destination.
 If there are shortages, try to be sensitive about how much personal water you use because it can have wide-ranging effects on local agriculture and livelihoods.

-Avoid souvenirs that endanger any species, including tortoise-shell, seashells and any other wildlife products.
+Avoid souvenirs that endanger any species, including tortoise-shell, seashells and other wildlife-derived products.
+(Buying any of those simply fuels the demand for vendors to source more).
 It is strictly forbidden to remove indigenous plants or their seeds from Madagascar and the penalties are severe.

 Visiting and supporting local conservation and community projects provides valuable funds for these initiatives.
-The resulting improvement in living standards is an important source of encouragement to local communities.
+The resulting improvement in living standards is an important source of encouragement to resident communities.

 Giving gifts or money to children